Published 10 Mar 2023

 What is an Employee Incident Report?

-An employee incident report is a form that contains detailed information on any workplace accident, injury, illness, property damage.
-This report is also used for documenting employee policy violations and misuse of company property.
+An employee incident report is a form that is used to document and report instances of accidents, injuries, illness, property damage, exposure to hazardous substances, and any other incidents that occur in the workplace.
+It contains crucial information that details major events, especially when employees are involved.
+This report is also used for recording employee policy violations and misuse of company property.

 This employee incident report template tool is used to record incidents such as injuries, near misses, accidents, property damage and more.
 Download this template to record specific details of the incident and help organizations improve safety and security measures.
 You also have the option to download the template as PDF.
 Make the most of this checklist by following the points below: